The Ultimate Mattress Run | Hacking Hotel Rewards for Free Rooms with Hilton!

 Note: As of March, 2018 Hilton changed all Santiago de Queretaro, Mexico category one properties to category two (10,000 Hilton Honors points per night).

 Our mattress run totaled 41 nights and because we rotated through all four hotels and not just DoubleTree by Hilton, we didn’t expect it to be as lucrative as the free example above.
-Before booking we did the math on our 41 day mattress run and between all the hotels including our Diamond status and the Hilton promotion, we determined that we’d spend a total of 2,500 Hilton Honors points.
+Before booking we did the math on our 41 day mattress run and between all the hotels including our Diamond status and the Hilton promotion, we determined that we’d spend a total of 2,500 Hilton Honors points instead of the 205,000 Hilton points it should have cost.
 That’s an average of 61 points per night, which is a huge savings!

 However, in the end due to some recurring maintenance issues at the Hilton Garden Inn Queretaro, Hilton awarded us an extra 15,000 Hilton Honors points for our troubles.
 So, what was originally going to cost us 2,500 Hilton Honors points ended up not only being completely free (no money and zero points), but we made an extra 12,500 Hilton Honors points!